 The enforcement metric is derived from the count of enforcement actions taken by EPA, state, and tribal governments against pesticide producing establishments.
 The state and tribe enforcement counts only include enforcement actions under state/tribal authority by state or tribal credentialed inspector.
 One of the enforcement types is referral to EPA.
-The state and tribe inspection counts are based on the 2011, 2012, 2013 and 2014 annual summaries of pesticide inspection and enforcement accomplishments submitted on EPA form 5700-33H.
+The state and tribe inspection counts are based on the 2011 - 2019 annual summaries of pesticide inspection and enforcement accomplishments submitted to EPA as part of End-of-Year grant reporting, using form 5700-33H.
 They include civil complaints; criminal referral; administrative hearing conducted; license/certificate revocation; license/certificate conditioned or modified; warning letter; stop sale, seizure, quarantine or embargo; and cases forwarded to EPA.

 The Federal enforcement counts are derived from ICIS and are a count of Federal concluded cases.
 Common enforcement types are an administrative compliance order and an administrative penalty order.

 The full informal and formal enforcement action definition is provided in the Detailed Facility Report Data Dictionary.